ArmanGrewal007/FileManager/README.md

     3. User selects "Add file", he is redirected to Upload file interface.
         1. User can browse for files in local disk
         2. User can check if he want file to contain original name, or should he give it a new name
         3. User can select the path where that file should be uploaded.
 Also it has validation checks that those folders and subfolders actually exists in our database
+    4. User selects "Delete file", he is reditected to File deletion interface.
+        1. User can give filename and path, clicking on delete will delete the file from *files* as well as s3 bucket